gmgu/gmgu/README.md

   - Constructed training data for generating Python code from natural language instruction.
   - Trained an encoder-decoder transformer from scratch.
   - Developed a web client that inputs prompt, prints AI-generated code, and executes Python code.
-  - Created a inference server that runs on multiple GPUs, loads multiple copies of the model, and offers dynamic batching for increased throughput.
+  - Created an inference server that runs on multiple GPUs, loads multiple copies of the model, and offers dynamic batching for increased throughput.

 **Seoul National University – Institute of Computer Technology (Post-Doctoral Assistant)**
 - Sept.
 2021 and Jan.
 2022 – Mar.
 2022: **Algorithm Development for Graph Isomorphism Query Processing**